Ashkelon Desalination Plant (Israel)

 • Cost leadership

-Sets a new benchmark for low cost of desalinated water.
+Set a new benchmark for the lowest cost of desalinated water.

 • Technological leadership